EPL GW-1 Fantrax Player Picks

 Son Heung-Min ($21.50, TOT vs SOU)

 If I’m going to spend over a fifth of my budget on one player, this week it is Son for me.
-I like the match up, but do I trust Spurs to perform on the opening day?
+I like the match up, but do I trust Tottenham to perform on opening day?

-With so many cheap enablers available to us, it would be possible to fit both Son and Mo Salah in the same team.
+With so many cheap enablers available to us, it is possible to fit both Son and Mo Salah in the same team.
 I’m not quite so sold on this fixture though; I am always wary of promoted teams on day 1.
-But Liverpool are surely a lot stronger than Fulham.
+But Liverpool are surely a lot stronger than Fulham, and Salah has his track-record of scoring/assisting on opening day every year.

 Harry Kane ($18.67, TOT vs SOU)

 A third excellent option, and slightly cheaper too, Kane has a reputation for starting the season slowly.
-But he was injured at the start of last season, and under Conte in the second half of last season, his returns were excellent.
-He's Tottenham's penalty-taker too, so even if he’s ineffective from open play, there’s always that avenue for returns.
+But he was injured at the start of last season, and under Conte in the second half, his earnings were excellent.
+He's Tottenham's penalty-taker too, so even if he’s ineffective from open play, there’s always that avenue for goals.

 ~